hophop

 Use control-flow narrowing for ordinary code and postfix ! when an explicit runtime null trap is intended.

-fn length(s ?str) int {
+fn length(s ?&str) int {

 if s == null {